prasaar/aiwhispr/README.md

 api-key = <typesense-api-key>
 vectorDbModule=typesenseVectorDb
 [local]
-##Remember to chenage them from /tmp to a seprate folder you have created for aiwhispr indexing
+##Remember to change them from /tmp to a separate folder you have created for aiwhispr indexing
 working-dir=/tmp
 index-dir=/tmp
 [llm-service]